BeAllAround/_performance_tests/README.md

 # _performance_tests

-Trying not to use linear algos to reduce time complexity
+Trying not to use linear algos to reduce time complexity; linear algos optimization